 The Future Substance of STEM Education

-The events of the past few months have demonstrated that we live in a volatile, uncertain, complex and ambiguous world.
-Navigating this complex landscape, whether it be climate change, or the current COVID19 crisis, will require significant knowledge of science, technology and mathematics.
+We are underprepared at multiple levels for the economic, environmental, and societal disruptions that accompany the advance of global civilization and technology.
+If nothing else, the events of the past few months demonstrate that we live in a volatile, uncertain, and ambiguous world.
+Navigating this complex landscape, whether it be shaped by the current COVID19 crisis, climate change, or other future challenges, will require significant knowledge of science, technology and mathematics.

 It is also clear that in the face of unprecedented challenges - and opportunities - traditional silos between scientific knowledge, essential skills, and human values are dissolving.
 Learning to succeed in this world will require new kinds of learning and new forms of knowledge.
 Our students will need to go beyond mere knowledge of STEM disciplines.
-They will need creativity and ingenuity and the ability to work collaboratively.
-And they will need to understand the broader social and the ethical context within which we live and work.
+They will need creativity, ingenuity, and the ability to work collaboratively.
+And they will need to understand the broader social and the ethical contexts within which we live and work.